camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 We recommend testing your existing expressions thoroughly before using version 7.20.x in production and adjusting them according to the beforementioned behavioral changes.

-# JavaScript external task client rethrows errors on task service APIs

-Previously, the JavaScript external task client swallowed errors caused by the engine's REST API when calling task service APIs like `#complete`.
-You could handle these errors only by subscribing to a global error handler.

-With this release, the client re-throws errors, additionally directly on calling the respective task service APIs, and you can handle them directly.
-Adjust your custom business logic accordingly.

 # Explicit asset declaration in Java web app plugins

 We introduced a change in the asset loading mechanism for Java web app plugins.
 Starting with this release,